 Crosswalks exist at most of the major downtown intersections; however, improvements to where crosswalks are located along major routes are always being reviewed and upgraded.
 Recent changes to Broadway are an example of current crosswalk trends being implemented within the city.
 The use of semipervious construction pavers within raised crossing areas provide for increased visibility of the pedestrian and allow for a more permanent method of crosswalk demarcation.
-Proposed citywide street and sidewalk projects will include crosswalk analysis to determine if there is a need for additional crossing to guide their upkeep.

-areas or if the functionality and location of existing crosswalks are adequate for the population in a given area.
+Proposed citywide street and sidewalk projects will include crosswalk analysis to determine if there is a need for additional crossing analysis to determine if there is a need for additional crossing areas or if the functionality and location of existing crosswalks are adequate for the population in a given area.